 The conditions that put Mayor Giuliani into office no longer exist in Queens.
 Since then, if any Republican wants to win the Mayoralty they’d have to ally with a powerful Democratic club.
 Unless that happens it’s hard to imagine another Republican winning citywide office.
 Nowadays, a billionaire Independent can buy the election and wouldn’t even need a powerful Democratic house to bolster their ranks as the Republican party is so weak former police commissioner Ray Kelly, Marty Gold, and even Dan Halloran have been rumored to run for mayor.
 That’s how weak it is.

 The heyday of the 38th A.D was a ten year span from 1993-2003.
 The club diminished when Giuliani left office and finally lost its fire when Tony had a heart attack.
 He couldn’t keep up with the lifestyle after his near brush with death.

 Tony served as Assembly member beginning in 1978 but finally resigned in 2009 after pleading guilty to a single count of fraud, saying he had wrongly advanced the interests of a consulting client in connection with state business, according to a report in the New York Times.

-Would Tony have employed the Parkside group?
+Would Tony have payed such groups?
 Doubtful, as he was his own powerbroker.
-This siege is underway across Queens from Astoria to Little Neck and there are only a few independent voices that stand in Parkside’s way.
+This siege is underway across Queens from Astoria to Little Neck and there are only a few independent voices that stand in the way.
 Tony must be rolling in his grave.

 To put it into perspective, Tony’s 38th A.D Democratic club was by far the largest democratic club in Queens County; it dwarfed any club that exists today.
 Presently, the 38th A.D Democratic club now boasts 20 members under the tutelage of incumbent Assemblyman Mike Miller and Councilwoman Liz Crowley.
 Down from the Seminerio heyday when there where over 750 active members.